tutorgen/hpit_services/README.md

 ### <a name="DBmessagesToc"></a> messages
 A list of messages sent to the system before being duplicated to plugin_messages.
 Each message contains the following fields:

-- entity_id: "The session ID of the sender"
+- sender_entity_id: "The session ID of the sender"
 - payload: "The data being sent."
+- time_created: "Date of message creation"
+- message_name: "The type of the message"

 ### <a name="DBpluginmesToc"></a> plugin_messages
 Contains messages sent to plugins, as copied from the messages collection.
 It contains the following fields:

-- plugin_name: "name of destination plugin"
-- event_name: "name of event"
+- time_response_received: "The time the response was received (if any)"
+- sent_to_plugin: "Boolean if was processed by plugin"
-- message_id: "the ID of this message"
+- message_name: "The type of the message"
-- message_payload: "The data contained in this message."
+- payload: "The data contained in this message."
-- sent_to_plugin: "Boolean if it has been processed or not"
+- time_responded: "The time the response was created"
+- sender_entity_id: "The id of the entity that sent the message"
+- time_created: "The time the message was created"
+- receiver_entity_id: "The plugin that received this message"
+- time_received: "The time the message was processed by plugin"
+- message_id: "The id of the message in the messages collection"

 ### <a name="DBresponsesToc"></a> responses
 Stores responses for tutors or other plugins to poll.
 It contains the following fields:

 - response_received: "Boolean if it has been processed or not"
 - response: "data for this response"
-- message_id: "the id of the original sent message"
 - message: "the original message"
+- message_id: "The ID of the message in the messages collection"
+- receiver_entity_id: "the ID of the reciever"
+- sender_entity_id: "The ID of the sender"
+- time_response_received: "The time the response was processed"

 ### <a name="DBsessionsToc"></a> sessions
 Stores session data for plugins and tutors.

-HPIT uses a relational database (SQLite or PostgreSQL) for administrative purposes.
-This database manages, users, plugin authentication, tutor authentication, and plugin subscriptions.
-By default this database is configured as sqlite and stored on the filesystem in the server/db subdirectory under hpit.
-The models (tables) stored can be found in the server/models directory or by running sqlite and using the command '.tables'.
+### <a name="DBlogToc"></a> entity_log
+Stores entity log information.
+It contains the following fields:

+- deleted: "Was this log deleted?
+- log_entry: "The text of the log"
+- created_on: "The date the log was created"
+- entity_id: "The entity that created this log.

-## <a name="ServerToc"></a> The HPIT Server in depth
+## <a name="ServerToc"></a> The HPIT Server in-depth

 The HPIT Server is nothing more than an event-driven publish and subscribe framework, built specifically to assist plugins and tutors to communicate via RESTful webserver.
 It is